LABVIS-UFPA/GAClusterKriging/README.md

 After all packages are installed, the databases must be prepared/downloaded.

-Meuse -> Available in the "sp" package
+1. Meuse -> Available in the "sp" package
-Coalash -> Available in the "gstat" package
+2. Coalash -> Available in the "gstat" package
-Broomsbarn ->  http://www.kriging.com/datasets/ (Arquivo BroomsBarn.dat)
+3. Broomsbarn ->  http://www.kriging.com/datasets/ (Arquivo BroomsBarn.dat)
-Wolfcamp -> http://www.kriging.com/datasets/ (Arquivo Wolfcamp.dat)
+4. Wolfcamp -> http://www.kriging.com/datasets/ (Arquivo Wolfcamp.dat)
-Walkerlake -> Available in the "gstat" package
+5. Walkerlake -> Available in the "gstat" package

-"Broomsbarn.dat" and "Wolfcamp.dat" must be included in the same path/directory of the script (GAClusterKriging.R) file
+"__Broomsbarn.dat__" and "__Wolfcamp.dat__" must be included in the same path/directory of the script (GAClusterKriging.R) file

 After theses steps, you may run the code!